ws500981/828j_proj/README.md

 This repository contains the LoRT dataset that was introduced at the CMSC 828J course offered at University of Maryland, Colege Park.

-Full details about the paper can be found in our Findings paper: [LoRT: Logical Reasoning Evaluation Suite for Transformers]()
+Full details about the paper can be found in our technical report: [LoRT: Logical Reasoning Evaluation Suite for Transformers]()

 ## Introduction
 **LoRT** is a large, manually-curated set of CommonsenseQA-style questions for probing logical reasoning capabilities in Language models especially the transformer based models.